-DEVELOPMENT REVIEW: The property owner shall identify a potential space for bicycle valet parking.
-PRE-OCCUPANCY MONITORING AND REPORTING: The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that there is suitable space for bicycle valet per the project approvals.
-ONGOING MONITORING AND The property owner shall submit a schedule of events held during the last year and date-stamped photographs showing bicycle valet at the events where it was provided or receipts with any sensitive billing information redacted showing ongoing contracting for bicycle valet services that meet the standards specified in the project approvals, and documentation of marketing materials for the service.
+erty owner shall identify a potential space for bicycle valet parking. coordinator shall facilitate a site inspection by Planning Department staff hat there is suitable space for bicycle valet per the project approvals. erty owner shall submit a schedule of events held during the last year stamped photographs showing bicycle valet at the events where it ided or receipts with any sensitive billing information redacted showing contracting for bicycle valet services that meet the standards specified in ct approvals, and documentation of marketing materials for the service.
+Ally, City staff shall provide the TDM coordinator with a copy of the ITDM Plan.
+The TDM coordinator will provide City staff with a signed being to distribute the TDM Plan via new employee packets, tenant lease atts, and/or deeds.
+Code Section 155.1 and Transportation Code Section 6.15.